 Your kidneys are involved in many aspects of health, including filtering your blood, removing waste products, producing hormones, strengthening your bones, and regulating fluid balance and blood pressure (

-Various factors and health conditions, including diabetes, can raise your risk of kidney disease (2).
+Various factors and health conditions, including diabetes, can raise your risk of kidney disease (

 A healthcare professional and a registered dietitian can advise you on your individual needs for protein and other nutrients, depending on your stage of kidney disease.

 Healthy kidneys can easily remove excess phosphorus from your blood, but this isn’t the case when you have kidney disease.